Coronavirus (COVID-19) and School: In-Person Learning

 - Help your family keep healthy routines like eating well, washing hands well and often, and getting exercise.

 - Set a routine for going to bed and getting up on time.

 - Everyone 6 months of age and older in your family should get the flu shot when it is available.
-Doctors don't know yet if having the flu and COVID-19 at the same time could lead to more severe illness.

 Check the CDC's website for more information about getting ready for school.